Avondale, Cincinnati: Riots of 1968

-Less than a year later the neighborhood erupted into unrest again.
+Less than a year later, the neighborhood erupted into unrest again.
 The 1968 riots were in response to the assassination of Martin Luther King Jr. on April 4, 1968.
 Tension in Avondale had already been high due to a lack of job opportunities for Black men, and the assassination escalated that tension.
 On April 8, around 1,500 Black community members attended a memorial held at a local recreation center.

 An officer of the Congress of Racial Equality blamed white people for King's death and urged the crowd to retaliate.
 The crowd was orderly when it left the memorial and spilled out into the street.
 Nearby James Smith, a Black man, attempted to protect a jewelry store while under attack.
 During the struggle with the attackers, Smith accidentally shot and killed his wife with his own shotgun.

 Rioting started after a rumor spread in the crowd that Smith's wife was killed by a police officer.
 Rioters smashed store windows and looted merchandise.
 More than 70 fires had been set, several of them major.
 Eight youths dragged a student, Noel Wright, and his wife from their car in Mount Auburn.
 Wright was stabbed to death and his wife was beaten.

 The next night, the city was put under curfew, and nearly 1,500 National Guardsmen were brought in to subdue the protest.
 Several days after the riot started, two people were dead, hundreds were arrested, and the city had incurred $3 million in property damage.

-Aftermath of Riots

-Avondale's formerly flourishing business district along Burnet Avenue was vacated following the riots of 1967 and 1968.
-Many of the damaged areas were left vacant for a decade.
-The riots helped fuel beliefs that the city was too dangerous for families and helped accelerate "white flight" to the suburbs.

-Between 1960 and 1970 the city of Cincinnati lost 10% of its population, compared to a loss of just 0.3% from 1950 to 1960.

 After the riots, Black community members were appointed to city boards and commissions.
-In 1967, none of the 69 board members were Black.
+In 1967, none of the 69 board members was Black.

+1970s–present

+After the unrest of the late 1960s, Avondale experienced several decades of population loss, disinvestment, and housing decline, shaped by broader urban trends affecting many inner‑city neighborhoods.
+Large single‑family homes were increasingly converted into multi‑unit rentals, commercial corridors along Reading Road and Burnet Avenue struggled, and major institutions such as the Cincinnati Zoo and Cincinnati Children's Hospital expanded their campuses, reshaping nearby blocks and prompting ongoing debates about land use and community impact.

+Beginning in the 1990s and accelerating in the 2000s, targeted redevelopment efforts, new housing investments, and community‑driven planning initiatives sought to stabilize the neighborhood.
+By the 2010s, Avondale began to see renewed population growth and significant reinvestment, including mixed‑income housing projects and major institutional expansions, marking a period of gradual revitalization after decades of decline.